top of page

 What is Extended School Year Service?

 The IEP team need to come together to discuss ESY services, where the services will take place, and how progress will be measured and reported should be included in the student’s IEP.
+It uses proven teaching methods, not just trying things out.
+If your child qualifies, transportation is usually included, and the program often runs for half a day.

 What doesn't qualify for ESY?